commonhaus/foundation/bylaws/2-cf-membership.md

 ## Projects

-A **project** within the CF represents collaborative innovation in open-source technology.
+A **project** within the CF represents collaborative innovation in open source technology.
 These projects are dynamic collectives of individual contributors, functioning as self-organizing units rather than formal legal entities.[^1]

 **Flexible and Inclusive Structure:** Projects can vary in size and scope, ranging from individual repositories to entire collections of repositories.
 Whether it's a single focused effort or a collection of related initiatives, each project is defined by common goals and shared assets, including code, trademarks, and domains.